AriBowe/orb/comingsoon.md

 Orb gets semi-regular feature updates and bug fixes.
 Here's a preview what's coming in the next one:

-# The Big Database Update
+# The Big Memory Update

 ## orb_core Version 7

 - Better core management
 - `o.` prefix
 - 'Big guy' reaction
+- Awoo reaction
 - Regex (more accurate command triggers)
 - Live code edits possible in some areas (faster fixes)
 - Code fully moved to the new discord bot standard